USB: Media Transfer Protocol

 Media Transfer Protocol (MTP) was designed by Microsoft to give higher-level access to a device's filesystem than USB mass storage, at the level of files rather than disk blocks.
 It also has optional DRM features.
-MTP was designed for use with portable media players, but it has since been adopted as the primary storage access protocol of the Android operating system from the version 4.1 Jelly Bean as well as Windows Phone 8 (Windows Phone 7 devices had used the Zune protocol an evolution of MTP).
+MTP was designed for use with portable media players, but it has since been adopted as the primary storage access protocol of the Android operating system from the version 4.1 Jelly Bean as well as Windows Phone 8 (Windows Phone 7 devices had used the Zune protocol—an evolution of MTP).
 The primary reason for this is that MTP does not require exclusive access to the storage device the way UMS does, alleviating potential problems should an Android program request the storage while it is attached to a computer.
 The main drawback is that MTP is not as well supported outside of Windows operating systems.

 Human interface devices

-USB mice and keyboards can usually be used with older computers that have PS/2 connectors with the aid of a small USB-to-PS/2 adapter.
-For mice and keyboards with dual-protocol support, an adaptor that contains no logic circuitry may be used: the USB hardware in the keyboard or mouse is designed to detect whether it is connected to a USB or PS/2 port, and communicate using the appropriate protocol.
-Converters that connect PS/2 keyboards and mice (usually one of each) to a USB port also exist.
-These devices present two HID endpoints to the system and use a microcontroller to perform bidirectional data translation between the two standards.
+A USB mouse or keyboard can usually be used with older computers that have PS/2 ports with the aid of a small USB-to-PS/2 adapter.
+For mice and keyboards with dual-protocol support, a passive adapter that contains no logic circuitry may be used: the USB hardware in the keyboard or mouse is designed to detect whether it is connected to a USB or PS/2 port, and communicate using the appropriate protocol.
+Active converters that connect USB keyboards and mice (usually one of each) to PS/2 ports also exist.

 Device Firmware Upgrade mechanism

-Device Firmware Upgrade (DFU) is a vendor- and device-independent mechanism for upgrading the firmware of USB devices with improved versions provided by their manufacturers, offering (for example) a way to deploy firmware bug fixes.
+Device Firmware Upgrade (DFU) is a generic mechanism for upgrading the firmware of USB devices with improved versions provided by their manufacturers, offering (for example) a way to deploy firmware bug fixes.
 During the firmware upgrade operation, USB devices change their operating mode effectively becoming a PROM programmer.
 Any class of USB device can implement this capability by following the official DFU specifications.
+Doing so allows use of DFU-compatible host tools to update the device.

-DFU can also give the user the freedom to flash USB devices with alternative firmware.
-One consequence of this is that USB devices after being re-flashed may act as various unexpected device types.
-For example, a USB device that the seller intends to be just a flash drive can "spoof" an input device like a keyboard.
-See BadUSB.
+DFU is sometimes used as a flash memory programming protocol in microcontrollers with built-in USB bootloader functionality.